redhat-developer/vscode-java/README.md

   - `afterCursor`: Insert the generated code after the member where the cursor is located.
   - `beforeCursor`: Insert the generated code before the member where the cursor is located.
   - `lastMember`: Insert the generated code as the last member of the target type.
+* `java.codeGeneration.addFinalForNewDeclaration`: Whether to generate the 'final' modifer for code actions that create new declarations.
+Defaults to `none`.
+  - `none`: Do not generate final modifier
+  - `fields`: Generate 'final' modifier only for new field declarations
+  - `variables`: Generate 'final' modifier only for new variable declarations
+  - `all`: Generate 'final' modifier for all new declarations
 * `java.settings.url` : Specifies the url or file path to the workspace Java settings.
 See [Setting Global Preferences](https://github.com/redhat-developer/vscode-java/wiki/Settings-Global-Preferences)
 * `java.symbols.includeSourceMethodDeclarations` : Include method declarations from source files in symbol search.
 Defaults to `false`.
 * `java.quickfix.showAt` : Show quickfixes at the problem or line level.